mrlesmithjr/docker-ansible-nginx-lb/README.md

 Repo Info
 =========
-A [Docker] container to load-balance syslog services on `UDP`..
+A [Docker] container to load-balance syslog web services..
-`mrlesmithjr/nginx-lb:alpine-syslog-lb-rancher`
+`mrlesmithjr/nginx-lb:alpine-web-lb-rancher`

 Purpose
 -------
-To front-end syslog load-balancing to your containerized syslog services.
+To front-end web load-balancing to your containerized web services.
 Allowing for scaling out.
 Within this container [rancher-gen] is running to communicate with the [Rancher] API to watch for changes to containers based on service names.
 When a change is detected it will regenerate the NGINX configuration and reload